COST OF DOING BUSINESS

 South Carolina provides a possible credit against income taxes or withholding taxes to entities that use state port facilities and increase base port cargo volume by 5% over base-year totals.
 To qualify, a company must have 75 net tons of non-containerized cargo or 10 loaded TEUs transported through a South Carolina port for their base year.

 The Coordinating Council has the sole discretion in determining eligibility for the credit and the amount and type of credit that a company may receive.
 The total amount of tax credits allowed to all qualifying companies is limited to $8 million per calendar year.
 A company must submit an application to the Coordinating Council to determine its qualification for, and the amount and type of, any tax credit it will receive.

-The Tourism Infrastructure Development Grant supports new or expanding tourism or recreation facilities or designated development areas primarily through infrastructure projects.
-This program is generated from a share of the state admissions tax on qualified tourism and recreation establishments and is overseen by the Coordinating Council for Economic Development.
+The Chesterfield County Accommodations Tax Grant program supports new or expanding tourism or recreation facilities, events, and organizations through infrastructure and marketing grants.
+This program is generated from a share of the state accommodations tax on qualified lodging establishments and is overseen by the Chesterfield County Accommodations Tax Committee.

 The Coordinating Council for Economic Development